patrikboloz/cs451-hw02-geopy/readme.md

 c.
 Research the geopy documentation (https://geopy.readthedocs.io/en/stable/) to learn how you might compute distance from to geo location objects.

-d.
-You will create the following for this assignment:

-1. A root project folder containing three files:
+## What to turn in?

+1. You will need to fork this repository (containing this readme.md file) to your GitHub account then clone your forked copy to your development machine.

+2. Next, you will add:

+a.
 A requirements.txt file with the necessary dependencies for the application

-Your python script (source code) file
+b.
+Your python script (source code) file containing your application

-This readme.txt

-2. You will need to fork this repository (containing this readme.txt file) to your GitHub account then clone your forked copy to your development machine.

 3. Submission for this assignment is met when you add, commit, and push your changes to your remote repository.

-Sample basic usage of geopy to locate an address using OpenStreetMap data from Nominatum:
+## Sample basic usage of geopy to locate an address using OpenStreetMap data from Nominatum:

 ```python
 from geopy.geocoders import Nominatim